lucasmr19/Optimization/README.md

 import numpy as np
 from algorithms_1d import *

-# Define the function
+# Define a function
 def f(x):
     return x**2 - 4

-# Example of using the bisection method
+# Example of using the bisection method in the function
 a, b = root_bracket(f, -3, 3)
 root, iterations = bisection(f, a, b)
 print(f"Root found: {root} after {iterations} iterations.")